mastrojs/mastrojs.github.io/data/guide/html.md

 The simplest website is a single HTML file.
 In Mastro, each file in the `routes/` folder results in one or more files publicly accessible on your website.

-1. If you've started from the template repository, delete all files in the `components` and `routes` folders by right-clicking each file individually, then select "Delete Permanently".
-Don't worry, we'll add them again in later chapters of this guide.
-If you want, you can also edit the `README.md` file.
+If you've started from the template repository, you'll have a few more folders besides the `routes/` folder.
+You can ignore them for now.

+1. Open the `routes/` folder.
+You'll see that it already contains two files (`index.server.js` and `styles.css`).
+You can either delete them or just ignore them.

 2. Create a new file `routes/index.html`: with the `routes` folder selected, click the leftmost of the four small icons at the top (a sheet of paper with a plus icon in it), type `index.html`, and hit enter.